malloctopus

 You need to have at least 5 git commits total, but we encourage you to have many more.
 Your final submission should be pushed to the main branch.

-As always, your submission should not contain any binary files.
+1. Your submission does not contain any binary files.

 At a minimum, README.txt should contain the following info: